This article discusses the different types of properties you can buy at a foreclosure auction and the pros and cons of each.

 Single Family Homes

-The most popular type of property to be auctioned off is the single family home.
+The most popular type of property to be auctioned at a foreclosure auction is the single family home.
 These are sold at auction in nearly every locale, both in person and online.

 Condominiums and Townhomes